Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB: Conclusion and Future Perspectives

-Therefore, further work is planned to develop a hybrid algorithm that combines PCA-BO and TuRBO.
-This algorithm could avoid the stagnation of PCA-BO by using restarts and trust regions and still benefit from a linear low-dimensional embedding, resulting in a very competitive algorithm for optimizing expensive black-box functions at high dimensionality.
-Moreover, we aim at creating a modular framework that allows for choosing a convenient strategy for each optimization phase of BO, such as model fitting and acquisition function optimization, to obtain combinations of the selected algorithms and improvement over the current state of the art.
-We also found that the poor performance of some algorithms, especially EBO, could be caused by poor initialization of their hyperparameters.
+We also found that the poor performance of some algorithms on some functions could be due to poor initialization of their hyperparameters.
 Hence, we plan to investigate how they could benefit from hyperparameter optimization and repeat our comparative analysis.

+\begin{acks} We thank the anonymous reviewers of the manuscript and the reproducibility reviewer for their constructive comments which helped us improve the choice of algorithms to discuss and the ease by which our experiments can be reproduced.
+We also thank Diederick Vermetten from the University of Leiden for making our data available through the IOHanalyzer website \url{https://iohanalyzer.liacs.nl/}.

-\begin{acks} This work was realized with the support of the Sorbonne Center for Artificial Intelligence (SCAI) of Sorbonne University (IDEX SUPER 11-IDEX-0004), of the ANR T-ERC project \emph{VARIATION} (ANR-22-ERCS-0003-01) and by the CNRS INS2I project \emph{IOHprofiler}.
-The work leading to this publication was also supported by the PRIME programme of the German Academic Exchange Service (DAAD) with funds from the German Federal Ministry of Education and Research (BMBF). \end{acks}
+This work was realized with the support of the Sorbonne Center for Artificial Intelligence (SCAI) of Sorbonne University (IDEX SUPER 11-IDEX-0004), of the ANR T-ERC project \emph{VARIATION} (ANR-22-ERCS-0003-01), and of CNRS INS2I project \emph{IOHprofiler}.
+The work leading to this publication was also supported by the PRIME programme of the German Academic Exchange Service (DAAD) with funds from the German Federal Ministry of Education and Research (BMBF).
+The contribution of Renato De Leone has been funded by the European Union - NextGenerationEU under the Italian Ministry of University and Research (MUR) National Innovation Ecosystem grant ECS00000041 - VITALITY - CUP J13C22000430001.
+This study was also carried out under the project INdAM – GNCS Project 2023, codice CUP\_E53C22001930001.
+The manuscript reflects only the authors’ views and opinions, neither the European Union nor the European Commission can be considered responsible for them. \end{acks}